McKnight Fellowships

 2-pages or less and be submitted as a PDF.

 Submit a current résumé pertaining to the solo artist’s or band’s/ensemble’s music career that highlights your professional accomplishments and achievements including performances, recordings, awards and grants.
 Band/ensemble résumés should include at least 12 significant performances (4 per year) from the 3 years prior to the application deadline.
-Given the constraints caused by the pandemic, if the ensemble has fewer than 3 performances in 2021, 2022 or 2023, the application will still be considered.
-If you had performances scheduled during 2021, 2022 or 2023 that were cancelled, please feel free to list those on your resume and indicate that they were cancelled.
+Given the constraints caused by the pandemic, if the ensemble has fewer than 3 performances in 2022 or 2023, the application will still be considered.
+If you had performances scheduled during 2022 or 2023 that were canceled, please feel free to list those on your resume and indicate that they were canceled.

 At the top of your résumé please include each applicants name (up to 5 for bands/ensembles), the solo artist’s/band’s/ensemble’s name, and corresponding instrument/s.